> Our review guidelines

 If you stay within a certain distance of your bike, a Bluetooth connected lock like the award-winning ZiiLock X will tell you when someone is trying to steal your bike.

 Of course, the downside of using expensive high-tech locks without tethering the bike is that you could lose the lock as well as the bike.
-That’s where a hidden GPS tracker might be useful.
-Hidden GPS trackers are often installed behind a bike reflector or under a headset cap.

 Common Questions On Locking Bikes With No Racks Available